 Stress in the home can interfere with a child's toilet training.
 For example, toilet-training setbacks can be related to the arrival of a new baby, a move, a change in preschool or child care, family conflict, or illness or death of a close family member.

 A child's toilet habits may also be affected if he or she gets an illness, especially one that has a long recovery time.

-Sometimes your child will not cooperate for no good reason that you can determine.
+Sometimes your child will not cooperate—for no reason that you can figure out.